AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 * Web property personalization
   * Edge segmentation
   * [Edge Personalization destinations](/help/destinations/home.md)
   * Adobe Target (or a personalization platform of your choice.
-This use case tutorial highlights Adobe Target)
+This use case tutorial highlights Adobe Target as personalization engine)

 ## How to achieve the use case: high-level overview {#achieve-the-use-case-high-level}